-- Any concerns or allegations about staff will be recorded and dealt with appropriately in line part four of KCSIE and the local Kent allegations arrangements, including discussions as necessary with the Local Authority Designated Officer (LADO)..
-In depth information can be found within our 'Managing Allegations against Staff' and staff code of conduct policy.
-This can be found at the back of the staffroom and in the shared folder on the server. - Any concerns or allegations about staff, will be recorded and dealt with appropriately in line with national and local guidance.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteachers/principals (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made. - In the situation that the school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.
+- Any concerns or allegations about staff will be recorded and dealt with appropriately in line part four of KCSIE and the local Kent allegations arrangements, including discussions as necessary with the Local Authority Designated Officer (LADO). - In depth information can be found within our 'Managing Allegations against Staff' and staff code of conduct policy.
+This can be found at the back of the staffroom and in the shared folder on the server. - Any concerns or allegations about staff, will be recorded and dealt with appropriately in line with Part four of KCSIE and reported as appropriate in line with local Kent allegations management atrrangements.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', (section 8.2.1) advice will be sought via the LADO Education Safeguarding Advisory Service - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteachers/principals (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made. - In the situation that the school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.